Reasons To Watch Kahinir Aror Kahini: First Assamese Found Footage Film

 Today, found footage is one of the most preferred techniques while shooting horror movies or scenes.

-However, the technique comes with several challenges, and it also tests the patience of the filmmakers.
-Only a handful of filmmakers dare to go ahead with this technique.
+However, the technique comes with several challenges and tests the patience of filmmakers.
+Only a handful of filmmakers dare to use this technique.

 Story Behind The Chirag Project: Kahinir Aror Kahini is the latest on the list.
-The movie also happens to be the first found footage movie in Assamese.
+The movie is also the first found-footage film in Assamese.

 The story is set in Mayong, a village in the Morigaon district of Assam, approximately 40 km from Guwahati.
-The movie narrates the events of a day, which take place in the lives of four budding filmmakers when they go location hunting for their film, The Chirag Project.
+The movie narrates the events of a day in the lives of four budding filmmakers as they go location hunting for their film, The Chirag Project.

-It is the story of how these filmmakers are strangled by paranormal sequences and what ultimately happens to them.
+It is the story of how paranormal sequences strangle these filmmakers and what ultimately happens to them.

 It stars Himangshu Gogoi, Suprabhat Gope, Kaushik Nath, and Pompi Borah in the leads.

-The 1:38 hour-long film is directed by Sourav Baishya.
-He has also written the story and the screenplay apart from handling the camera and editing.
+Sourav Baishya directs the 1:38-hour-long film.
+He has also written the story and screenplay, in addition to handling the camera and editing.

-It is an honestly made movie with every actor essaying their roles with ease and comfort, and when you watch the film, you won’t feel even for a minute that they were acting.
+It is an honestly made movie, with every actor essaying their role with ease and comfort, and when you watch the film, you won’t even for a minute feel that they were acting.

-The dialogue and delivery style are natural, and everything appears to be impromptu and unscripted.
+The dialogue and delivery are natural, and everything appears impromptu and unscripted.

-As the language used is youth-centric, one can easily connect to it with ease.
+As the language used is youth-centric, one can easily connect with it.

-The use of ambient light and sound makes the movie watching time engrossing and you are not bored, even for a split second.
+The use of ambient light and sound makes the movie-watching experience engrossing, and you are not bored for even a split second.

 Mayong was once considered the cradle of black magic in India.
 The director subtly highlights this fact.
-He takes the help of folklore and myths to establish the horror element in the story.
+He uses folklore and myths to establish the horror element in the story.
 This is a commendable approach.

-Even though there was room for improvements, the VFX and editing of the film were praiseworthy.
+Even though there was room for improvement, the film’s VFX and editing were praiseworthy.

-The movie is not loud, and we don’t see any exaggeration whatsoever, nor is there any unnecessary use of background music, which makes the movie even more engaging.
+The movie is not loud, and we don’t see any exaggeration whatsoever, nor is there any unnecessary background music, which makes it even more engaging.

-Like most found footage films, this film was also popularised as a real story when it was made in 2019.
+Like most found-footage films, this film was popularised as a real story when it was released in 2019.
 The social media accounts of the actors were also deactivated for a few months, and news of their deaths was also carried in some newspapers.

 Had the movie got a proper theatrical release, I am sure it would have gone on to become one of the pioneering films of the Assamese film industry.

-The digital release of the film was also halted, and it is available now on YouTube.
+The film’s digital release was also halted, and it is now available on YouTube.
 If you wish to watch this engrossing horror tale, then click here.

-This is an honest and sincere effort from a young team and we should appreciate it.
+This is a sincere effort from a young team, and we should appreciate it.

 Story Behind The Chirag Project: Kahinir Aror Kahini is certainly a horror film not to be missed if you are a fan of the genre.

-We can bring home a lot of positives from this first found footage Assamese horror film.
+We can take away a lot of positives from this first found-footage Assamese horror film.

 ALSO READ | Bhoi: An Assamese Web Series Worth Watching